PiotrAntoniak/simple_chatbot/README.md

 ## SIMPLE CHAT BOT

-### very simple chat bot - aked a question it will give back a predefined answer
+### very simple chat bot - asked a question it will give back a predefined answer

 #### Steps to make it work:
 - Fork repo, including folder quant (in includes a small transformer).